GLOBAL MARKETS-Shares ease on Greek exit fears; dollar gains

 the world's biggest consumer of copper and other metals.

-the S&P 500.
-U.S. oil drillers added rigs to the Permian Basin
+most on the S&P 500.
+U.S. oil drillers added rigs to the Permian

 week.

-was picking up steam had helped boost Wall Street by more than 1
+was picking up steam and helped boost Wall Street by more than 1

 Greece paid about 750 million euros to the International